 We focus on operational excellence in all aspects of our business, with the end goals of improved efficiencies and increased profitability.
-We will continue to expand improvement initiatives and information sharing across our entire platform, promoting best practices.
-For example, to accelerate the process of leveraging best practices across our business segments, we recently organized an operations summit among the manufacturing and procurement leaders of our three business segments, which is expected to generate approximately \$2 million in annual procurement savings across the business once it is fully implemented.
-Manufacturing footprint optimization, including the integration of Jet-Lube and Whitmore that is expected to be completed during the fiscal year ended March 31, 2017, is expected to generate approximately \$5 million in annual savings in our Specialty Chemicals segment.
-The majority of these savings will begin to be realized during the fiscal year ending March 31, 2017 with full run-rate savings expected by the end of the fiscal year ending March 31, 2017.
-We expect to benefit from exploiting new synergy opportunities by applying our best practices when integrating acquisitions.
+We continue to expand improvement initiatives and information sharing across our operating platform.
+Since the Share Distribution, we have identified approximately \$10 million in annual savings, driven primarily by facility consolidations and our global procurement initiatives.
+Across the organization, we generated approximately \$2 million in net annual savings in Fiscal 2017 through our procurement programs.
+Manufacturing footprint optimization, including the consolidation of our lubrication and grease manufacturing during the fiscal year ended March 31, 2017, is expected to generate approximately \$5 million in annual savings in our Specialty Chemicals segment.
+We achieved approximately \$3 million of the Specialty Chemicals segment savings during the fiscal year ending March 31, 2017, and full run-rate savings are expected to be achieved during the fiscal year ending March 31, 2017, and full run-rate savings are expected to be achieved during the fiscal year ending March 31, 2018.
+Additionally, we are completing the process of consolidating the manufacturing of some of our coatings products into our Longview, Texas and Acworth, Georgia facilities in order to optimize capacity and improve efficiency, which we expect to generate approximately \$2 million in annual run rate savings over the next 18 months in our Coatings, Sealants & Adhesives segment.
 See Note 2 to our consolidated financial statements included in "Item 8.
-Financial Statements and Supplementary Data" ("Item 8") of this Annual Report for financial and other information regarding our operations.
+Financial Statements and Supplementary Data" ("Item 8") of this Annual Report for financial and other information regarding our acquisitions.